 7. Not answerable to any particular person or the government:

 In case of serious losses or liabilities, a sole proprietor does not have to answer any individual or government regarding the outcome of the issue.
-A sole proprietor will be entirely responsible of the business profit or losses.
-In this case, a sole proprietor is entirely free from pressure faced due to the expectations of the market.
+A sole proprietor will be entirely responsible for the business profit or losses.
+In this case, a sole proprietor entirely free from pressure face due to the expectations of the market.